-Two years into the global Covid-19 pandemic, South Africa has unprecedented levels of unemployment.
-At the end of the first quarter in 2022, the Statistics South Africa Quarterly Labour Force survey found 34.5% of South Africans jobless.
+Emerging from the global Covid-19 pandemic, South Africa has unprecedented levels of unemployment.
+At the end of the second quarter in 2022, the Statistics South Africa Quarterly Labour Force survey found 33.9% of South Africans jobless.
 Many more have given up looking for opportunities.

-At the end of the first quarter in 2022, 46.3% of young people between 15 and 34 years were not in employment, education or training.
+At the end of the second quarter in 2022, 45% of young people between 15 and 34 years were not in employment, education or training.

 The persistent and structural nature of youth unemployment means that the issue can no longer be addressed through isolated initiatives.
-The situation requires an extensive, coordinated and sustained effort to respond to both the changing needs of the economy and young South Africans.
+The situation requires an extensive, coordinated and sustained effort to respond to both the changing needs of the economy and those of young people in South Africa.
 This effort must be mobilised, cut across sectors and actors, and must include a wide variety of stakeholders and decision-makers from Government, the private sector, academia, development partners and civil society.